 Nursery & Reception

-Children learning in Nursery and Reception classes are know as the Early Years.
+Children learning in Nursery and Reception classes are known as the Early Years.
 We follow the national Early Years Foundation Stage (EYFS) framework.
-In September 2020 we become early adopters for the new Early Years baseline and framework which will become statutory in school September 2021.

 Our partnership with parents means that parents have the opportunity to work closely with our Early Years practitioners to support children’s transition into the setting.
 We would like parents to feel secure in the knowledge that their child is well cared for and happy at school.
 Our parents are welcome to be actively involved in their children’s learning in school and are able to share learning experiences through ‘stay and play’ sessions, home visits, online learning journeys, volunteering and parent workshops.
 We recognise that parents are the first educators in children’s lives and value contributions to judgements about children’s development.
 We use this information to support our assessments and share information about what children need to do next to develop and thrive.

 Maths is taught through the 'Power Maths' scheme.
-Pwer Maths is a mastery programme designed to spark curiosity and excitement and nurture confidence in maths.
+Power Maths is a mastery approach designed to spark curiosity and excitement and nurture confidence in maths.
 Built around a child‑centred lesson design that models and embeds a growth mindset approach to maths and focuses on helping all children to build a deep understanding of maths concepts.
 Click the link below to find out more.

 At St Mary’s we are developing and improving the way we teach phonics.
 We are using the ‘Read, Write Inc.’ phonics program which has proven success in developing children’s reading ability.
 The program is different to the way we have taught phonics before and some sounds are taught in a different order.